netobserv/network-observability-operator/docs/FlowCollector.md

         <td>
           Custom fields mapping to an OpenTelemetry conformant format.
 By default, NetObserv format proposal is used: https://github.com/rhobs/observability-data-model/blob/main/network-observability.md#format-proposal .
-As there is currently no accepted standard for L3/4 enriched network logs, you can freely override it with your own.<br/>
+As there is currently no accepted standard for L3 or L4 enriched network logs, you can freely override it with your own.<br/>
         </td>
         <td>false</td>
       </tr><tr>